 Welcome to my books page!
-Here you’ll find more information about, and links to, each of my publications, together with reviews in the comments below.
+Here you’ll find more information about, and links to, each of my published books, together with reviews in the comments below.
+I hope you enjoy!

 ‘A Liberated Sheep in a Post Shepherd World’ is Deborah Gregory’s first collection.
 The book follows the journey of a life through childhood, breakdown and estrangement to metamorphosis and transformation, where in mid-life a quest for Soul evolution begins.